Research

 Hacer Peru.
 "Hacia un 'Nuevo Normal' en la educación de niños y adolescentes: retos, riesgos y oportunidades" (con Alessandra Richter).
 Junio, 2020.

-Video-Columnas Grupo REDES-Ojo Público: dissemination of recent influential research among economists and non-economists with the aim of encouraging evidence-based policymaking.
+Video-Columnas Grupo REDES-Ojo Público: dissemination of recent influential research among economists and non-economists to encourage evidence-based policymaking.

 Selected Policy & Program Evaluation Reports: